edisonchan2013928/PyNKDV/README.md

 `(pynkdv) C:\Windows>mamba install -c conda-forge qgis=3.28.2`

 3.1.2 You can also download and install mamba miniforge from [https://github.com/conda-forge/miniforge/releases](https://github.com/conda-forge/miniforge/releases).
-Open miniforge prompt after installing it.
+Open miniforge prompt and use it in the following steps after installing it.

 `(base) C:\Windows>conda activate pynkdv`